Most recently updated on March 11 2022

 The region was once served by Hiawatha Railroad trains that chugged between Chicago and Seattle through Bozeman, Billings, Helena and Missoula.
 That line was shuttered by Amtrak, but residents of rural Montana are hoping President Joe Biden, a big fan of trains, may find a way to bring it back.

 Even without the Hiawatha line, the economy in the Bozeman area has been booming lately with high tech, biotech and software companies.
 It was reported that in 2019 Montana’s high tech sector was growing 9 times faster than the state’s overall economy.
-That pace continued into 2020.
-Last year, the Montana High Tech Business Alliance touted Bozeman as the state’s tech hub due to the presence of Montana State University and other factors.
+That pace continued into 2020 when the Montana High Tech Business Alliance touted Bozeman as the state’s tech hub due to the presence of Montana State University and other factors.

-This year, Bozeman Yellowstone International Airport has rebounded from a down year during the 2020 COVID-19 pandemic.
+In 2021, Bozeman Yellowstone International Airport rebounded from a down year during the 2020 COVID-19 pandemic.
 Through September, about 1.5 million passengers had flown through the airport, just shy of the 2019 record of 1.57 million.
 Airport officials said they are certain they will surpass that mark by the end of October.
 One reason for the increase is the addition of Southwest Airline flights in May.
+In December 2021, it was announced that the airport will receive $4 million in 2022 for improvements under President Joe Biden’s infrastructure plan.

 For some residents, all this growth is a bit too much.
 They aren’t keen on large companies from out of state plunking down in a state that was built on home-grown industry.
 Some even drive with bumper stickers on their cars that say “Make Bozeman Montana Again.”